rust-lang/book/nostarch/chapter03.md

 }
 ```

-Looping through each element of a collection using a `while` loop
+Listing 3-4: Looping through each element of a collection using a `while` loop

 Here, the code counts up through the elements in the array.
 It starts at index
 `0`, and then loops until it reaches the final index in the array (that is,